-While overall the length of unpolluted river channel has remained relatively constant there has been a substantial loss in the number of sites where the highest quality river sites are found (i.e. Q value of 5).
-In the most recent monitoring period (2013-2015) only 21 sites were classified as the highest quality rivers (0.7% of sites) compared with 575 between 1987 and 1990 and 82 between 2001 and 2003.
-This is an area where substantial effort is required to protect the few remaining highest quality rivers and return impacted ones, where feasible, back to their earlier extremely high quality.
+There has also been a substantial loss in the number of highest quality biological sites (i.e. Q 5).
+These sites are important reservoirs of aquatic biodiversity and provide a home to species most sensitive to pollution.
+In the most recent monitoring period (2016-2018) only 20 sites were classified as highest quality (0.7% of sites) compared with 575 between 1987 and 1990 and 82 between 2001 and 2003.
+This is an all-time low.
+This is an area where substantial effort is required to protect the few remaining highest quality rivers and where feasible return impacted ones back to their previous condition.

 Transitional (Estuarine) and Coastal Waters